 Per Page:

-The Palac na Wodzie (Palace on the Water) located in the Park Lazienkowsi (Royal Baths Park) in Warsaw) - the largest park in Warsaw.
+The Palac na Wodzie (Palace on the Water) located in the Park Lazienkowsi (Royal Baths Park) in Warsaw, Poland.
 Built in the 17th century, the structure was remodeled in the 18th century and became a royal residence.
-The palace stands on an artificial island in Lazienki Lake, which it divides in two.
-The building is connected to the rest of the park by two arcaded bridges.
+The palace stands on an artificial island in Lazienki Lake.

-The Bialy Domek (Little White House) is a garden villa in the Park Lazienkowski (Royal Baths Park) in Warsaw.
+The Bialy Domek (Little White House) is a garden villa in the Park Lazienkowski (Royal Baths Park) in Warsaw, Poland.

-The bronze Frederic Chopin Monument in the Park Lazienkowski (Royal Baths Park) in Warsaw, erected in 1926.
+This bronze Frederic Chopin Monument was erected in 1926 in the Park Lazienkowski (Royal Baths Park) in Warsaw, Poland.

-The Palace of Culture and Science in Warsaw, the tallest building in Poland, is 231 m (757 ft), which includes a 43 m spire.
-The building contains 3,288 rooms.
-It was built between 1952 and 1955 as a gift to Poland by the Soviet Union.
-For decades the building was hated by the Poles, who considered it a symbol of Soviet domination.
-Since the fall of the Soviet Bloc, however, the structure's negative symbolism has diminished.
+The Palace of Culture and Science in Warsaw, the tallest building in Poland, is 231 m (757 ft) tall, including a 43 m spire.
+The Soviet Union built it between 1952 and 1955 as a gift to Poland, and it was considered a symbol of Soviet domination during the Cold War.
 The building currently serves as an exhibition center and office complex.

-The inner harbor of Gdansk with its distinctive medieval port crane, which was used to hoist cargo and fit masts.
+The inner harbor of Gdansk, Poland, with a medieval port crane that was used to hoist cargo and fit masts.
 Built in 1367, the crane (called Krantor) was rebuilt in the middle of the 15th century.

 Previous PagePage 01 of 02Next Page